 Small incision lenticule extraction (SMILE) is an outpatient procedure that changes the shape of the cornea to correct refractive errors.
 It is FDA-approved only for the treatment of Myopia at this time.
+Currently, we do not offer this procedure at the institute, but will in the future.

 In SMILE, topical anesthesia is applied to the surface of the eye.
 Next, a femtosecond laser cuts a small lens-shaped disc or lenticule of tissue within the cornea.
 The shape of this lenticule is calibrated to match the refractive error of the eye precisely.
 The surgeon then extracts the lenticule through a separate cut-down incision, also made by the laser, to produce a shape change in the cornea.